 - Chromosome structure and gene expression

 - Non-coding RNA

-- Single cell and single chromosome analysis of gene expression in cancer
+- Single cell analysis of gene expression in cancer

 One of the tools we use in our research is an in situ hybridization method (RNA FISH) that enables us to visualize, count and localize individual RNA molecules in single cells.
 We are continuously refining and expanding our RNA visualization toolkit, and are also looking to combine the precision of imaging with the power of sequencing.
 Biologically, we are interested in a variety of topics including those above.
 Stay tuned for more information in the coming months!